 Is St Kitts and Nevis cost of living expensive?

 Saint Kitts and Nevis cost of living is moderate due to the fact that many products need to be imported.
 Locally produced food is however cheap as well as beers.
+There are also various things to do that are fun and affordable.
 Depending on where you choose to live as well as the type of property you’re looking for, rent can be high or low-cost.

 What is St Kitts and Nevis currency?